appandweb/code-test/README.md

 - Adding some more fields to your UserDetail screen
 - Clean history.
 Small, and readable commits
 - Passing only an identifier to UserDetail screen instead of the entire entity.
 No parcelables or Serializables involved
+- Any third-party libraries or addons you want to add to your code.
+Feel free to impress us!

 ⏰ We don't want you to spend to much time on the Code Test so we tried to keep it short.
 Anyway, this is an open-ended Code Test, so feel free to take your time.